nevwalkalone/Databases-2019-2020/2nd Assignment/README.md

 ```console
 \i <filename>
 ```
-After all tables were created use the **\copy** command in psql to import all data from the csv files.
+After all tables were created use the **\copy** command in PSQLshell to import all data from the csv files.
 Before running copy, run the command:
 ```console
 set client_encoding to 'utf8';